Timeline of deadly West Jordan plane crash

 “I started calling people in the ward that needed to know,” said Craig Searing, who lives behind the homes that burned.

-Saturday night, West Jordan Police released three of the six people onboard had died including a 9-month-old baby girl.
+Saturday night, West Jordan police announced three of the six people onboard had died including a 9-month-old baby girl.

 On Sunday, we learned their names.
 Among those who passed away, 43-year-old Lee Wyckoff, 9-month-old Coral Wyckoff and 36-year-old Milda Shibonis.
 Rebecca Wyckoff, 36, is in critical condition, and two-year-old Cody Mitchell is suffering with critical burns on his legs and arms.
 There was also a 12-year-old, Veda Shepard, who police say walked away from the crash.